The best video doorbells of 2021 | CNN Underscored

 If you want a video doorbell to serve as a deterrent and don’t care about fancy features, the Kangaroo Doorbell Camera deserves a look.
 It doesn’t record video or even let you livestream your doorbell when someone rings it.
 Instead, you’ll receive an animated GIF of whoever or whatever triggered a motion alert or rang your doorbell.
 Included in the box is a wireless chime you plug in inside your home.

-For $2 or $4 a month you get 365-day cloud storage of any captured content, a 90-day activity timeline and Kangaroo will reimburse you up to $300 for a stolen package when you subscribe to the lower priced plan, or $800 for any stolen packages on the higher priced plan,.
+For $2 or $4 per month you get 365-day cloud storage of any captured content, a 90-day activity timeline and Kangaroo will reimburse you up to $300 for a stolen package when you subscribe to the lower-priced plan, or $800 for any stolen packages on the higher-priced plan.

 Arlo Essential Wireless Video Doorbell ($199.99; amazon.com)